School choice with independent versus consolidated districts: Empirical results

-The posterior means of the parameter estimates for two different identifying assumptions that were discussed in section \ref{sec:strategy:prefest} -- weak truth-telling (WTT), and stability in combination with undominated strategies -- are shown in table \ref{tab:prefest} below and will be discussed in turn.
+The posterior means of the parameter estimates for two different identifying assumptions (WTT and STAB + UNDOM) are shown in Table \ref{tab:prefest} below and will be discussed in turn.
 Notice that our Bayesian estimation approach allows us to directly sample from the posterior parameter distribution, so that we do not need to rely on asymptotic results as in conventional estimation approaches.
-That is why table \ref{tab:prefest} does not include asymptotic p-values but instead shows the 95\% confidence intervals of the posterior distribution.
+Therefore, Table \ref{tab:prefest} does not include asymptotic p-values but instead shows the 95\% confidence intervals of the posterior distribution.

-First, consider the results of the college selection equation (top panel of table \ref{tab:prefest}) across the two identifying assumptions.
-These results are qualitatively similar to each other: students dislike schools that are further away from them, but the marginal disutility of travelling is \emph{decreasing} because the squared distance term is positive.
+First, consider the results of the college selection equation (top panel of Table \ref{tab:prefest}) across the two identifying assumptions.
+These results are qualitatively similar to each other: students dislike schools that are further away, but the marginal disutility of travelling is \emph{decreasing} because the squared distance term is positive.
 Students also value academic quality and prefer schools with a higher average SES score, but they dislike the presence of an oral entrance exam.
 The coefficient for the presence of an entrance exam is much smaller (\emph{i.e.} more negative) in the WTT result: this is an indication that students strategically omit highly competitive schools which hold an entrance exam, so that the WTT estimates of the oral interview are biased downwards, whereas our stability based estimator corrects for this bias.
-This result confirms how important it is correct for biases due to strategic reporting when estimating students' preferences.
+This result confirms the importance of correcting for strategic reporting when estimating students' preferences.
 The interaction terms are all positive, which suggests that there is sorting on both academic ability and on socioeconomic background.
 Both estimation approaches yield results that are qualitatively quite similar.
-Note that the variance of the interacted variables is much larger than that of the school-level variables, so that the interaction terms' contribution towards explaining student preferences is actually quite large.
+The variance of the interacted variables is much larger than that of the school-level variables, so that the interaction terms' contribution towards explaining student preferences is actually quite large.